 Other teachers (in initial education): daytime instructors, supervisory teachers in student's hostels, librarian teachers, teachers in special education, conductors, speech terapists and other teachers.

-Teachers (in tertiary education): professors, readers, lecturers, assistant lecturers, language teachers, PE teachers, art teachers, supervisory teachers in student's hostels, and other teachers employed full-time or part-time in institutes of tertiary education.
+Teachers (in tertiary education): professors, readers, lecturers, assistant lecturers, language teachers, PE teachers, art teachers, supervisory teachers in student's hostels, and other teachers employed full-time or part-time in institutions of tertiary education.

-Institute for tertiary education: the main activities of an institute for tertiary education are tertiary education, scientific research and artistic creative activities.
-Institutes of tertiary education comprise universities and colleges.
+Institution for tertiary education: the core activities of an institution for tertiary education are educational, academic research and artistic activities.
+Institutions of tertiary education comprise universities and colleges.
 In statistical data releases, we publish institutions providing trainings.

 Tertiary undergraduate (BA/BSc) training: participation in undergraduate studies can lead to an undergraduate degree (baccalaureus, bachelor) and a vocational degree.
 The undergraduate degree is the first level of tertiary educational attainments, which entitles the holder of the degree to participate in postgraduate master's education.
 A vocational degree obtained as a result of participation in undergraduate education entitles the holder to fill jobs, dependent upon the given degree, laid down in legal rules.
-The duration of an undergraduate program is at least six but at the most eight semesters.
+The duration of an undergraduate program is at least six but at most eight semesters.